Interrogatory No. 8

 To the second point, the assumption, of course, is that marriages are consummated.

-As well, as I have indicated previously, Helen indicated sex was involved:
+As well, as I have indicated previously, Helen reported sex was involved:

 “I would never have been sealed to Joseph had I known it was anything more than ceremony.
 I was young, and they deceived me, by saying the salvation of our whole family depended on it.”
 16